IELTS Speaking Sample 7

-A• I would like to wake up early in the morning.
-I usually wake up at around 9.00 am and that’s mainly because I am late to go to bed and I would like this one aspect to be changed from my current daily routine.
+Answer: I would like to wake up early in the morning each day.
+I usually wake up at around 9.00 am and that’s mainly because I am late to go to bed each night.
+So I want to sleep before 11.30 at night and wake up before 6.30 in the morning.
+And I would like this one aspect to be changed from my current daily routine.

 Q. Are all your days the same?

-A• Not really.
-For me, a day-off is quite different than the busy working day in every perspective.
+Answer: Not really.
+For me, a day-off is quite different from a busy working day from many different perspectives.
 Apart from that different circumstances and events make the days different from each other.
-While Sunday is a day to spend time with my family members and to meet friends and play with them in the evening, I have a tight schedule at the university and work on Monday.
+While Sunday is the day to spend time with my family members, meet my friends and play with them in the evening, I have a really tight schedule on a weekday.

 Q. Tell me about your typical weekday and your typical weekend.

-A• In a typical weekday I have to wake up a bit early and revise my university lessons and then I rush to the university campus to attend the lecture.
+Answer: On a typical weekday, I have to wake up a bit early and revise my university lessons and then I rush to the university campus to attend the lecture.
 At around 2.00 pm I eat my lunch in the cafeteria and spent the whole evening in the library.
-After I return home at around 7.00 pm I spent my time in my study room and have my dinner with my family members.
-I watch a news channel for an hour and then get back to my room.
-I read a story book for a while and at around 1.00 am I go to bed.
+After I return home at around 7.00 pm, I spent my time in my study room and have my dinner with my family members at around 9.00 pm.
+I watch the news on TV for an hour and then get back to my room.
+I read a storybook for a while and at around 1.00 am I go to bed.

-On the contrary, in a typical weekend, I wake up late and take my breakfast in the TV room while surfing the TV channels.
-I go shopping with my father at around 12.00 and eat my lunch with my family members.
-I either take a nap or play computer games in the noon and in the evening I meet my friends.
-At night I watch a movie and take my dinner late than usual.
+On the contrary, on a typical weekend, I wake up late and take my breakfast in the TV room while surfing the TV channels.
+I go shopping with my father at around 11.30 am and eat my lunch with my family members.
+I either take a nap or play computer games afterwards at noon and in the evening I meet my friends.
+At night I watch a movie and eat my dinner late than usual.
 I surf the internet and watch TV sometimes at night.

 Describe something you own which is very important to you.